severalnines/puppet/clustercontrol/README.md

 Following options are used for supported MongoDB and TokuMX cluster type particularly Sharded Cluster or Replica Set.

 ####`mongodb_server_addresses`
-Comma-separated list of IP address/hostname with port of MongoDB/TokuMX shard/replica set node that ClusterControl should monitor.
+Comma-separated list of IP address/hostname with port of MongoDB/TokuMX shard/replica set nodes that ClusterControl should monitor.
 Example: '12.12.12.12:27017,13.13.13.13:27017'

 ####`mongoarbiter_server_addresses`
 Comma-separated list of IP address/hostname with port of MongoDB/TokuMX arbiter node (if any) that ClusterControl should monitor.
 Example: '12.12.12.12:30000,13.13.13.13:30000'

 ####`mongocfg_server_addresses`
 Comma-separated list of IP address/hostname with port of MongoDB/TokuMX config node (sharded cluster only) that ClusterControl should monitor.
 Example: '12.12.12.12:27019,13.13.13.13:27019'

 ####`mongos_server_addresses`
 Comma-separated list of IP address/hostname with port of MongoDB/TokuMX mongos node (sharded cluster only) that ClusterControl should monitor.
 Example: '12.12.12.12:27017,13.13.13.13:27017'

 ####`mongodb_basedir`
 MongoDB/TokuMX base directory of monitored MongoDB servers.
 Defaut: '/usr'